MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 *  Make all intros to sections sufficient.
 *  Add comments to code listings.
 *  Add code or pointers to code for the last 4 - 5 sections.
 *  In Intro, describe the UX that results, what does the menu look like?
+*  Add screenshot of resulting menu, for each example code listing.
 -->

 Use the **ContextMenuRequested** API to customize the context-menus (right-click menus) of a WebView2 app.

-The WebView2 control provides a default context menu.

 **Terminology:**